SuperDynamix/CLI-gite/README.md

 - [ ] auto fetching if there's something to fetch

 # Commands
-- repo
+- `gite repo`

   to init dir with git and remote
-- push
+- `gite push`

-pushing to spcific branch and automate fetching if there.
+- `gite push origin main "commit" a short hand from push with auto fetching detection pushing to spcific branch and automate fetching if there.
+- `gite update`

+  to install the last version
+- `gite version` `gite -v`

 # Contributing
 I welcome all contributions!
 Feel free to open an issue or submit a PR!
 # License